nats-io/nats-architecture-and-design/adr/ADR-47.md

 ### Cancelling

-If possible, the user should be able to cancel the request.
+A client can offer other ways for the user to be able to cancel the request.
 This is another pathway besides sentinel allowing that the dev can cancel the entire request-many arbitrarily.

 ## Disconnection